OLAP in Snowflake

 - very powerful where there is a non-stop stream of the data and there is no way to idnetify any new record (no timestamp).

-• When updating a record in a main table here is what happens in the related stream:
+- each record in the stream has its own metadata row id. - When updating a record in a main table here is what happens in the related stream:

 - two records appear in the stream - first record with old value(s) labeled as DELETE, second record with new value(s) labeled as INSERT.